Benefits of Nasal Breathing: Why Nasal Breathing Matters

 The movement of air through your nose keeps the environment around your inner auditory tubes free from stagnating debris.
 The hairs and membranes of your nose filter the air during inhalation and help to secrete mucous, preventing you from coughing and having to clear your throat.

-Breathing through your nose lightens the head by filling your sinuses with fresh air and keeping your sinus membranes lubricated and functioning, lessening the chance of sinus infections.
+Another benefit of nasal breathing is that it fills your sinuses with fresh air and keeps your sinus membranes lubricated and functioning, lessening the chance of sinus infections.
 Nose breathing also lessens the risk of asthma, while mouth breathing can cause detrimental changes to the structure of your mouth and sinuses, increasing the chances of obstructions and infections.

 Air coming in through your nose stimulates the release of odiferous molecules, which attach to incoming molecules.
 This helps you smell the ‘quality’ of the air, sensitising you to the quality of the air around you.